codeconscious/game-of-life-cli/README.md

 ## Technical

-This console project targets the latest .NET 6 preview version and uses some still-unreleased features in C# 10 that I wanted to try out.
+This console project targets the latest .NET 6 preview version and uses some newer and still-unreleased features in C# 10 that I wanted to try out (e.g, nullable reference types, records).

 ### Performance